 When you make a Will, you can name who should inherit from you and what you would like them to receive.
 This could be a specific sum of money, a share of your Estate or a specific item.
 You can also allow for different circumstances (such as if one of your Beneficiaries dies before or at the same time as you) and you can state who should be in charge of administering your Estate.

-2. Property Trust Wills
+2. Consider a Property Trust Will

 If you own a property jointly with another person and you want to protect your share of the property to pass on, you might want to consider including a Property Trust in your Will.